taniyayadav12/taniyayadav12/README.md

 - 👋 Hi, I’m TANIYA YADAV.
 - 📚 I'm pursuing a BTech in Computer Science and Engineering from SRM Institute of Science and Technology.
 - 👀 I’m interested in learning Data Analysis and Data Science.
-- 🌱 I’m currently learning Python(Data Analysis)
+- 🌱 I’m currently learning Python to have a deeper knowledge of Data Analysis.
 - 🔎 I like exploring and learning about new technologies.
 <!---
 taniyayadav12/taniyayadav12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.